Prompt-Driven Building Footprint Extraction in Aerial Images with Offset-Building Model

 \section{Abstract}

 More accurate extraction of invisible building footprints from very-high-resolution (VHR) aerial images relies on roof segmentation and roof-to-footprint offset extraction.
-Existing state-of-the-art methods based on instance segmentation suffer from poor generalization when extended to large-scale data production and fail to achieve low-cost human interactive annotation.
-The latest prompt paradigms inspire us to design a promptable framework for roof and offset extraction, which transforms end-to-end algorithms into promptable methods.
+Existing methods based on instance segmentation suffer from poor generalization when extended to large-scale data production and fail to achieve low-cost human interaction.
+This prompt paradigm inspires us to design a promptable framework for roof and offset extraction, and transforms end-to-end algorithms into promptable methods.
 Within this framework, we propose a novel Offset-Building Model (OBM).
+Based on prompt prediction, we first discover a common pattern of predicting offsets and tailored Distance-NMS (DNMS) algorithms for offset optimization.
 To rigorously evaluate the algorithm's capabilities, we introduce a prompt-based evaluation method, where our model reduces offset errors by 16.6\% and improves roof Intersection over Union (IoU) by 10.8\% compared to other models.
-Leveraging the common patterns in predicting offsets, we propose Distance-NMS (DNMS) algorithms, enabling the model to further reduce offset vector loss by 6.5\%.
-To further validate the generalization of models, we tested them using a new dataset with over 7,000 manually annotated instance samples.
-Our algorithms and dataset are available at \url{https://anonymous.4open.science/r/OBM-B3EC}.
+Leveraging the common patterns in predicting offsets, DNMS algorithms enable models to further reduce offset vector loss by 6.5\%.
+To further validate the generalization of models, we tested them using a newly proposed test set, Huizhou test set, with over 7,000 manually annotated instance samples.
+Our algorithms and dataset will be available at \url{https://github.com/likaiucas/OBM}.